1. Purpose of policy

 6.1 At all times, drivers must ensure due care is taken and must comply with relevant legislation, road rules and USC policies and procedures.
 Refer also to the University’s Conditions of Vehicle Usage and Conditions of parking.

-6.2 If a University Vehicle is involved in an accident that may have caused injury to a person or damage to any vehicle or property, all relevant information must be recorded and reported in accordance to Asset Management Services within 48 hours of the damage occurring.
+6.2 If a University Vehicle is involved in an accident that may have caused injury to a person or damage to any vehicle or property, all relevant information must be recorded and reported in accordance to Facilities Management within 48 hours of the damage occurring.
 An accident report will also need to be completed.

 6.3 Drivers should be aware of the Safe Driving Guidelines, with regards to fatigue management.
 Drivers should take regular breaks to reduce the risk of fatigue.
 It is suggested that drivers rest every two hours for a 15 minute break, and should not drive for more than 10 hours in any 24-hour period, or drive and work for more than 10 hours in any 24-hour period.